 Greek photographer Melita Vangelatou was born in Alexandria and has moved around the world throughout her life.
-Currently based in Casablanca, Morocco, she enjoy documenting the cultures and lives of people around her, immersing herself in her environment on foot and by bicycle.
+Currently based in Casablanca, Morocco, she enjoys documenting the cultures and lives of people around her, immersing herself in her environment on foot and by bicycle.
 She usually likes to get to know her subjects before taking their picture, and then prefers candid shots that respect her subjects.
 She wants to capture emotions and tell stories with her photography.
 Melita's work has been exhibited internationally and been published in photobooks.
 She spoke to us about what drives her passion for photography and how she approaches it.

-Tell us a bit about yourself.
+Hello Melita, tell us a bit about yourself.
 How did you become interested in photography?